You have questions, we have answers

 An ESPP is a benefit program that allows employees to contribute a percentage of their salary to purchasing their company’s stock at a discount (public companies).
 This is a perk that enables employees to have ownership in the company they are working for, and one you should certainly take advantage of.
 Many people call the ESPP benefit “free money” because employees automatically make money on the difference between the discount price of the stock and the market price of the stock.
 Stock ownership is a great way to build long-term wealth.

-Our service is for anyone that has a 401(k) company match or Employee Stock Purchase Plan, regardless of whether you are near retirement or just entering the workforce.
-Lendtable is for anyone who cannot or prefers not to withhold paycheck money they’d normally budget to their 401(k) account or ESPP.
+Our service is for anyone that has a 401(k) company match, 403(b) match, or Employee Stock Purchase Plan, regardless of whether you are near retirement or just entering the workforce.
+Lendtable is for anyone who cannot or prefers not to withhold paycheck money they’d normally budget to their 401(k)/403(b) account or ESPP.
 As a result, Lendtable users experience more liquidity, freedom and peace of mind that the extra cash on hand provides.

-As for the taxes, we account for those when we give you your cash advance too!
+As for the taxes, we account for those when we give you your cash advance!
 We do this by taking your income level, tax bracket, and amount of 401(k) or ESPP benefit left on the table into consideration.

-Unlike banks or credit cards, we don’t charge interest rates.
-The profit you share with us is flat, and does not have any compounding interest -- meaning that we will never ever take more than our profit share that we share with you at the very beginning.
+Unlike banks or credit cards, we do not charge interest rates.
+The profit you share with us is a flat fee that does not have a compounding interest rate.

 We do no credit checks and using Lendtable will not affect your credit score!

-We give you your Lendtable Cash through monthly installments directly to your checking account.
-This way, the money replaces exactly what is being contributed to max out the benefits!
-We also check with you to make sure your 401(k) or ESPP contribution is set to the amount needed to max out your benefit.
+We give you your Lendtable Cash through monthly installments deposited directly to your checking account.
+This way, the money replaces exactly what is being contributed to max out your benefits!
+Once you connect your bank account through signing up, we take care of the rest!

 While we can’t surpass the maximum benefit for which you are eligible, we will always aim for you to get every last penny of it.
 That’s why our service calculates the amount of 401(k) match or ESPP benefit money you’re leaving on the table, and disburses the full amount of those benefits over to you.